lamhq/tech-notes/devops/aws/2-compute/4-auto-scaling.md

 To create a target tracking scaling policy, you specify an Amazon CloudWatch metric and a target value that represents the ideal average utilization or throughput level for your application.
 Amazon EC2 Auto Scaling can then scale out your group (add more instances) to handle peak traffic, and scale in your group (run fewer instances) to reduce costs during periods of low utilization or throughput.

 *For example, let's say that you currently have an application that runs on two instances, and you want the CPU utilization of the Auto Scaling group to stay at around 50 percent when the load on the application changes.
 This gives you extra capacity to handle traffic spikes without maintaining an excessive number of idle resources.*

+## Elastic Load balancer and EC2 Auto Scaling

+The ELB service integrates seamlessly with EC2 Auto Scaling.
+As soon as a new EC2 instance is added to or removed from the EC2 Auto Scaling group, ELB is notified.

+However, before it can send traffic to a new EC2 instance, it needs to validate that the application running on that EC2 instance is available.
+This validation is done via the health checks feature of ELB.